Article

 Weight Management for Knee Pain

 Managing your weight is crucial for alleviating knee pain and restoring knee mobility naturally.
 Excess weight can place significant pressure on your knee joints, exacerbating pain and discomfort.
-According to Healthline, each additional 10 pounds of body weight adds between 15 and 50 pounds of pressure to your knees.

 Weight Gain Additional Pressure on Knees (lbs)